lyricalke/alx-zero_day/0x03-git/README.md

-Updating readme on git interface
+How to be up to date in git